Dawn4719/tree/README.md

 cmake ..
 make
 ```
 After running the codes, there will be an executable files called `bit_test`, which means you have already compiled our codes.
+The main code of BaseLine, IIT, DeltaGraph and VILA are in `main.cpp`.
 ## Run the procedure
 ```
 ./bit_test -d su4M -m 1 -f 1 -k 2 -e 64